tlangan1/Life-Helper/README.md

       active<-. "completed uncompleted (with explanation)" .->completed
 ```

-## Enable https in Vite and self-signed SSL certificates:
+## Enable https self-signed SSL certificates:

-1. Get a USB-c backup device so that I can backup and restore my phones data in the event that I break something.
-To navigate to the backup capability go to Settings->Accounts and backup->External storage transfer.
-2. The use @vitejs/plugin-basic-ssl to enable https did not work; however, mkcert did.
-Using it resulted in the following SSL certificate with issuer `mkcert DESKTOP-4QSML4N\tomla@DESKTOP-4QSML4N (Thomas Langan)` issued to value `DESKTOP-4QSML4N\tomla@DESKTOP-4QSML4N (Thomas Langan)`.
+- Service workers will only work with https.
+- I used the plugin vite-plugin-mkcert to enable https in Vite which is running the front-end web server.
+That is, no actual certificate needs to be created as this plugin handles all of that.
+- I used `mkcert to create root certificate authority certificates` for both the windows laptop and the linux laptop.
+On the windows machine in the certificate manager I believe the two important certificates are the ones that `begin with mkcert`.
 I then placed this SSL certificate in the certificates in the `Trusted Root Certification Authorities` node in the Microsoft Management Console accessible accessible using the `mmc` command.
 I saved a view in mmc called "Console1.mmc" to more easily navigate to the list of certificates where this certificate is stored.
-3. I need to have chrome on my phone trust the security certificate.
-If I view the certificate on my phone using the `Certificate viewer` it shows that it covers the following domains:
-   1. localhost
-   2. 192.168.1.10
-   3. 127.0.0.1
-   4. 172.17.192.1
-   5. 172.20.144.1
-4. Here are some relevant resources:
-   1. [This](https://stackoverflow.com/questions/57565665/one-self-signed-cert-to-rule-them-all-chrome-android-and-ios) looks very promising.
-I should implement it but I may want to wait until I get the USB-c drive.
-However, I am not convinced the backup to USB-c will include the security certificates...I should ensure this.
-   2. [Here](https://www.openssl.org/docs/man3.0/man1/openssl.html) is the documentation for openssl command.
-5. I THINK THIS IS A COP OUT: I have a hunch that if I can embed the data server routes in the vite server than I will at least be able to experience the data access on my phone.
-Currently the site will load even though it does not trust the certificate but it throws an SSL error when I attempt to interact with the express server.
-6. Also, I figured out how to debug my phone's browser on my laptop.
-See [this](https://developer.chrome.com/docs/devtools/remote-debugging) for the instructions.

-## Self-Signed Certificates and Service Workers

-1. See [this](https://serviceworke.rs/) resource for all sorts of service worker implementations.
-Note that the UI design is a little weird and that the code associated with each of the `recipes` is accessible through the tiny links in the top right-hand corner.
-Also, if you click a code link that does not have code associated with it the interface does not inform you of that it just navigates to the page without the links which is really weird.
+There is another on with the name DESKTOP-4QSML4N\tomla@DESKTOP-4QSML4N (Thomas Langan) but I don't think that is directly relevant.

 ## Service Workers:

-1. Remember that if you go to the Application tab of Chrome Dev Tools you can see the service worker associated with that tab.
+- Remember that if you go to the Application tab of Chrome Dev Tools you can see the service worker associated with that tab.
 You can also do things like `Stop` it and `Unregister` it.
 Also available at the bottom of the service workers panel is a link to `See all registrations`.
-2. To reset the permissions for the service worker do the following:
+- To reset the permissions for the service worker do the following:
-   1. Open the browser settings
+  - Open the browser settings
-   2. Click on `Privacy and Security`
+  - Click on `Privacy and Security`
-   3. Click on `Site Settings`
+  - Click on `Site Settings`
-   4. Scroll to the appropriate URL, for example, https://127.0.0.1:3000 or https://localhost:3000 or both
+  - Scroll to the appropriate URL, for example, https://127.0.0.1:3000 or https://localhost:3000 or both
-   5. Click the right-pointing triangle
+  - Click the right-pointing triangle
-   6. Change Notifications from "Allow" to "Ask"
+  - Change Notifications from "Allow" to "Ask"

-## Multi User Considerations

-### Working On Line

-1. Prevent two users from starting the same task.

-### Working Off Line

-1. Do not allow a user to start a task but do allow them to work on it and complete it.
+- You do not need to reset the permissions to release a new version of a service worker.
+You would do so to test the web push subscription process.